There's Something Magical About the First Time

 I told them a bit about myself, asked them similar questions, and responded to their inquiries about my country.
 It was all seeming easy enough and they seemed happy to keep me in their group so that they felt as though they were properly mingling too, so it was a win-win.
 Eventually, the group started to disperse into other conversations, so I took a hint and did the same.
 Only, one of the group―an 18 year-old English and German translation major―seemed to attach himself to me.
 Suddenly I was introducing the two of us instead of only myself.

 At one point, I was bonding with another American girl over her experience with a creepy older guy she had met at an intercambio.
-When the guy piped up with “Que significa creepy?” and we had a laughing fit trying to explain it to him.
+When the guy piped up with “Que significa creepy?” and we had a laughing fit trying to explain it to him what 'creepy' means.
 Since that day, he and the American girl have been two of my closest friends.

 It all sounds so easy, looking back now but I know that it can be quite difficult to take the initial plunge.
 I haven’t been to an intercambio in quite awhile but looking back at my first experience reminds me exactly why I returned so many times―whether it happens the first time or not until the tenth time, you WILL make friends.
 And even if it feels impossible to find the type of people that you really connect with, at the very least you will have some good conversations and get in some Spanish practice.
 I highly recommend you give it a try and I can’t wait to hear about your first time too!